CameronAuler/CameronAuler/README.md

 Hello, welcome to my Github.
 I develop cybersecurity tools and security oriented software.
 All of the projects listed below are active and I am constantly working on them.
+While all of my projects currently utilize Python, I plan on expanding my pool of languages that I use on a regular basis in the future.

 ## Current Projects
 | Project | Description |